mystoragebox/Folder_Structure/Music_Folder.md

 # Music Folder Structure
 This file outlines the best way I found to organise music files.
 This is not definitive, think of it as a starting pointfor your own structure to suit yourself.
-I recommend Musicbee to organise the files and as such, will outline the naming templates below.
+I use Musicbee to organise the files and as such, will outline the naming templates below.

 All the templates below assume you are already in the root music folder.
 ## Metadata